Analytic, Reidemeister and homological torsion for congruence three--manifolds: Torsion in (co)homology

+If $\Gamma$ is an arithmetic subgroup of $\SL_2(\CC)$ and $\Gamma_n$ is a sequence of pairwise distinct congruence subgroups of $\Gamma$ then \eqref{exp_growth} holds for $\Gamma_n$. \end{conjstar}

+The constant $c(V)$ equals $-t^{(2)}(V)$ where $t^{(2)}(V)$ is the $L^2$-torsion associated to $V$, see \cite{BV} or \cite{volI}.
+For the trivial representation it equals $-1/(6\pi)$, for the adjoint representation $-13/(6\pi)$.
+It is computed in full generality in \cite{BV}.

-This is still wide open for trivial coefficients; however there is a certain amount of computational evidence for a positive answer for certain particular sequences, see the tables in M.H. \c Sengun's \cite{Sengun} and the graphs in Section 4 of J. Brock and N. Dunfield's \cite{BrDu}.
-For some coefficient systems--including the tautological representation--the limit is proved to hold in \cite{BV} for a cocompact lattice $\Gamma$ and an exhaustive sequence (meaning that every nontrivial element belongs only to a finite number of the $\Gamma_n$--equivalently the injectivity radius of the $M_n=\Gamma_n\bs\HH^3$ goes to infinity).
-In the cocompact case at least one can reasonably promote \ref{conj} from a question to a conjecture (that the answer is affirmative), as it is proved (for the same twisted coefficients as those considered by \cite{BV}) by M. Abert, N. Bergeron, I. Biringer, T. Gelander, N. Nikolov, I. Samet and the author in \cite{7S}, see also \cite[Section 6.1]{thesis}.
+The conjecture is completely open for trivial coefficients.
+There is a certain amount of computational evidence for a positive answer, see the tables in M.H. \c Seng\"un's \cite{Sengun} and the graphs in Section 4 of J. Brock and N. Dunfield's \cite{BrDu}.
+For some coefficient systems--including the adjoint representation--the limit is proved to hold in \cite{BV} and \cite{7S} for a cocompact lattice $\Gamma$ (see also \cite[Section 6.1]{thesis}).
+For trivial coefficients the upper bound on the upper limit in \eqref{exp_growth} was established by Thang Le \cite{Le} (the proof is purely topological and hence works for non-necessarily arithmetic lattices).
+See also \cite{BSV} for some related results in the case of trivial coefficients.